aldonline/syncify/README.md

     blocking = require 'blocking'

-    # create an async function that calls the server
+    # lets assume you have an async function that calls the server
+    # it takes a while to return
     get_name_async = ( id, cb ) -> ...

-    # trasnsform to a bocking function
+    # we can transform it to a bocking function
     get_name_sync = blocking get_name_async

     # do something using the sync function
     f1 = ->
       # notice that we can call toUpperCase on the value
-      # because this function now returns sychronously
+      # because this function now returns synchronously
       get_name_sync( 8 ).toUpperCase()

     # to execute the above function we need to unblock it